WordPress content width and alignment – lack of documentation

 Paragraph blocks use only Content width, but many blocks can use all three, selected by the Align setting on the toolbar for the block.

-Both “Content” and “Wide” are described in documentation, but “Container width” is barely mentioned.
+Both “Content” and “Wide” are described in documentation, but “Container width” is little mentioned in the same context.
 In addition, Container width is set and inherited rather differently from the other two.

-• If “Inner blocks use content width” is “off” in the parent container, then the container itself does not have an Align setting, and the container inherits the parent’s container width (and inherits Content and Wide widths as well).
+• If “Inner blocks use content width” is “off” in the parent container, then the container itself does not have an Align setting, and the container inherits the parent’s container width (and defaults Content and Wide widths set to container width as well).
 Note that although it can’t alter the container width passed down to child blocks, it can alter the Content and Wide widths passed down to child blocks by setting “Inner blocks use content width” to “on” in the container block itself (not its parent container).

 • If “Inner blocks use content width” is “on” in the container’s parent container, then the container width in a container block (Group, Row, Stack, Columns etc) is set by the container’s Align setting in the toolbar.
-It can also alter the Content and Wide width by setting “Inner blocks use content width” to “on”, just as in the previous paragraph.
+It can also alter the Content and Wide width by setting “Inner blocks use content width” to “on”, just as in the previous paragraph, but not to values greater than the chosen container width.

 If “Inner blocks use content width” is “on” in the container’s parent container, then the container’s toolbar will have an Align setting to set the container’s container width, and the choice is: